HantangFXW/homework-1/Readme.md

 ![SQL script](images/MySQLWB.png)

-Once it hs been loaded you can execute the query "show databases" and it will show you a number of databases included lahman.
+Once it has been loaded you can execute the query "show databases" and it will show you a number of databases included lahman.
 See below

 ![SQL script](images/sqlworkbench1.png)